Boyfriend (Best Coast song): Reception

 Allan Raible of ABC News noted that "These two styles [surf and punk] are not often put together, but make an appealing combination."

 Accolades

-NME included at number 49 on its 2012 list of "150 Best Tracks of the Past 15 Years", opining, "It was the timeless quality of the track that made it feel like it could have been made at any point during rock and roll’s 60-year history."
+NME included at number 49 on its 2012 list of "150 Best Tracks of the Past 15 Years", stating "It was the timeless quality of the track that made it feel like it could have been made at any point during rock and roll’s 60-year history."

 Music video

 The song's music video, directed by Taylor Cohen, depict Best Coast as a party band for a girl's quinceanera.
 The clip was shot at Kenneth Hahn Park in September 2010, and it debuted on MTV the following October.
 "All the other ideas we got were about me being with a dude, which seemed too straightforward and obvious," said Cosentino of the concept.
 She described quinceaneras in general as "very L.A., very California."

 10th Anniversary Edition

 In 2020 the duo rerecorded the song with LGBTQ-inclusive lyrics and released it as a single.
 For example, the new song opens:

 The proceeds from the new song were donated to The Trevor Project, a nonprofit supporting LGBTQ+ youth.